 In practice anywhere there’s even a wide spot in the road where anyone could conceivably want to stop for any reason there will be an orange vested “parking attendant.”

 It’s traditional to pay for their vigilancia – keeping an eye on the parked vehicle.
-They’re nearly never official (the vests are sold at WalMart), and you’re under no obligation, but rumor is that if you get a reputation for not paying they’ll call their friends the ladrones who break into your car while the attendant acts as a lookout.
+The “attendants” are nearly never official (the vests are sold at WalMart), and you’re under no obligation, but rumor is that if you get a reputation for not paying they’ll call their friends the ladrones who break into your car while the attendant acts as a lookout.

 I prefer to give them the benefit of the doubt and assume they’re providing a valid service.
 I always try to make sure I have ¢500-¢1,000 handy because they probably can’t break a $20.